beling/book-pl/src/ch19-04-advanced-types.md

 {{#rustdoc_include ../listings/ch19-advanced-features/no-listing-09-unwrap-definition/src/lib.rs:here}}
 ```

-In this code, the same thing happens as in the `match` in Listing 19-26: Rust
+In this code, the same thing happens as in the `match` in listing 19-26: Rust
 sees that `val` has the type `T` and `panic!` has the type `!`, so the result
 of the overall `match` expression is `T`.
 This code works because `panic!`
 doesn’t produce a value; it ends the program.
 In the `None` case, we won’t be